isabella232/drupalsite-operator/README.md

     name: "v8.9-1"
     releaseSpec: "RELEASE-2021.05.31T09-39-10Z"
   configuration:
-    # Name of the DrupalSite (in the same namespace) to clone from.
-Defaults to the main/production website.
+    # Name of the DrupalSite (in the same namespace) to clone from, typically the "live"/production website
     cloneFrom: "<myproductionsite>"
     qosClass: "standard"
     databaseClass: "standard"